ms-iot/content/en-US/Docs/Management.md

 ---
 layout: default
 title: Managing Windows 10 IoT Core Devices
-description: <1 to 2 sentence description about this page - used for SEO>
-keyword: <list any keywords not in the title that you want to be used for search>
+description: Device Management for Windows 10 IoT Core is easy with Microsoft.
+Learn how the Universal Windows Platform makes it easy to use your favorite tools to also manage your IoT devices.
+keyword: Device Management, OMA DM, Azure IoT DM, SCCM, Intune, CSP
 permalink: /en-US/Docs/Management.htm
 lang: en-US
 ---

 # Managing Windows 10 IoT Core Devices

-MDM policies for Windows 10 IoT Core align with the policies supported in other editions of Windows 10.
-To learn more about policies, see Configuration service provider reference for Windows 10 at <a href="https://aka.ms/csplist" target="_blank">aka.ms/CSPList</a>.
-The MDM support in Windows 10 is based on Open Mobile Alliance (OMA) Device Management (DM) protocol 1.2.1 specification.

 Windows 10 IoT Core devices can be managed using a traditional OMA DM MDM server that supports certificate based enrollment or using Azure IoT Hub's Device Management (currently in preview).
  _Learn more about MDM and Windows 10 <a href="https://msdn.microsoft.com/library/windows/hardware/dn914769(v=vs.85).aspx" target="_blank">here</a>._
  _Learn more about Azure IoT Hub Device Management <a href="https://azure.microsoft.com/en-us/documentation/articles/iot-hub-device-management-overview/" target="_blank">here</a>._

+For devices that are managed using a OMA DM server the MDM policies for Windows 10 IoT Core align with the policies supported in other editions of Windows 10.
+To learn more about policies, see Configuration service provider reference for Windows 10 at <a href="https://aka.ms/csplist" target="_blank">aka.ms/CSPList</a>.
+The MDM support in Windows 10 is based on Open Mobile Alliance (OMA) Device Management (DM) protocol 1.2.1 specification.

 ## How do I enroll an IoT Core device into a MDM?
 ___
 MDM enrollment of an IoT Core device is accomplished using a Provisioning Package.
 Provisioning Packages can be created using Windows Image Configuration and Designer (WICD).
 Let's try enrolling a device into a MDM.

-### Microsoft System Center Configuration Manager (Standalone and SCCM+Intune Hybrid)
+### Microsoft System Center Configuration Manager (Standalone or SCCM+Intune Hybrid)
 1. Open the Configuration Manager Management Console (ConfigMgr Console)
 2. Navigate to _Assets and Compliance > Compliance Settings > Company Resource Access > Certificate Profiles_
 ![ConfigMgr-Certificate-Profiles]